ShadowNinja97/Golden-Items/README.md

 ## Gold Upgrade
 The Gold Upgrade grants the user +1 to all vanilla upgrades.
 This has a configurable setting to apply to all users in a lobby.

+<br><br>

+### Notes and Issues
+- This is untested for multiplayer.
+It should work but no guarantees.
+I'll adjust this after testing.
+- The Zero Gravity Orb is disabled because of shader issues.
+I'll fix that when I can.
+- The mod is designed for late game, so the prices are incredibly high.
+You can adjust this in the config.